getfishtank/Sitecore-Markdown/readme.md

 How To Use
 -----

 When the installation is complete select the **Markdown** field type in your template.
 Use the *Source* attribute of the field located in the items template to configure.
-This way, your attributes are applied using *<sc:RenderField />* and when indexed/accessed via the ContentSearch API.
+This way, your attributes are applied using *&lt;sc:RenderField /&gt;* and when indexed/accessed via the ContentSearch API.

 ![Markdown Field in Sitecore](http://getfishtank.ca/~/media/images/fishtank/markdown-01-field-in-sitecore.jpg "Markdown ")